Pressured at home, Ethiopia PM picks up Nobel Peace Prize

 "In the eyes of the (Nobel) Committee, a free press and freedom of expression are essential conditions for lasting peace in a democracy, and so it's strange for a Peace Prize laureate to not want to speak to the press," he added.
 Abiy's entourage said it was "quite challenging" for a sitting leader to spend several days at such an event, especially when "domestic issues are pressing and warrant attention".

-On "a personal level, the humble disposition of the Prime Minister rooted in our cultural context is not in alignment with the very public nature of the Nobel award," said his press secretary Billene Seyoum.
+"(On) a personal level, the humble disposition of the Prime Minister rooted in our cultural context is not in alignment with the very public nature of the Nobel award," his press secretary Billene Seyoum said.
 The Nobel Peace Prize consists of a diploma, a gold medal and a cheque for nine million Swedish kronor (850,000 euros, $945,000).

 The other Nobel prizes for literature, physics, chemistry, medicine, and economics will also be handed over on Tuesday, but in Stockholm.